American School of Bombay

 * how the use of these resources impacts our current ways of teaching and learning;

 * the measurement and use of data to assess and make decisions.

 Meaningful integration of technology into the classroom requires a transformational shift to a student-centered or constructivist teaching and learning model.
-Use of only traditional instructional methodologies of lecture and drill are inadequate to harness the potential of A+ grade technology to engage our students in their learning.
+Use of only traditional instructional methodologies of lecture and drill are inadequate to harness the potential of technology to engage our students in their learning.
 Traditional professional development for technology has focused only on acquisition of application operational skills.
 Moving to a constructivist teaching and learning model requires professional development including the development of expertise in a new set of skills and knowledge in building these learning environments.

 A note for school leaders: Technology Integration has to start with us.
 We need to model behaviors that support the integration of technology.